capawesome-team/awesome-capacitorjs/README.md

 - [capacitor-data-storage-sqlite](https://github.com/jepiqueau/capacitor-data-storage-sqlite) - Capacitor Data Storage SQlite Plugin.
 - [capacitor-firebase-auth](https://github.com/baumblatt/capacitor-firebase-auth) - Capacitor Firebase Authentication Plugin.
 - [capacitor-video-player](https://github.com/jepiqueau/capacitor-video-player) - Capacitor Video Player Plugin.
+- [send-intent](https://github.com/carsten-klaffke/send-intent) - This is a Capacitor plugin meant to be used in Ionic applications for checking if your App was targeted as a share goal.

 ## Demo Apps